brucefan1983/GPUMD/doc/gpumd/input_parameters/mc.rst

     mc vcsgc <md_steps> <mc_trials> <T_i> <T_f> <num_species> {species_0 phi_0 species_1 phi_1 ...} kappa [group <grouping_method>  <group_id>]

-* :attr:`mc_trials`: :term:`MC` trials are performed every :attr:`md_steps` :term:`MD` steps.
+* :attr:`mc_trials` :term:`MC` trials are performed every :attr:`md_steps` :term:`MD` steps.

 * The instant temperature for the :term:`MC` ensemble will linearly change from attr:`T_i` to attr:`T_f`.

-* :attr:`num_species` is the number of species to be involved in the :term:`SGC` or :term:`	VCSGC` ensemble.
+* :attr:`num_species` is the number of species to be involved in the :term:`SGC` or :term:`VCSGC` ensemble.
 It is required to be no less than 2 and no larger than 4.

 * For the :term:`SGC` ensemble, after specifying the number of species to be involved, the chemical symbols and chemical potentials for these species should be listed, in an arbitrary order.

 * For the :term:`VCSGC` ensemble, after specifying the number of species to be involved, the chemical symbols and (dimensionless) :math:`\phi` parameters for these species should be listed, in an arbitrary order.
 One then needs to specify the (dimensionless) :math:`\kappa` parameter.
 The :math:`\phi` and :math:`\kappa` parameters constrain the average and variance of the species concentrations, respectively.
 (Do we need to cite papers for the exact definitions of these parameters?)

 * The listed species must be supported by the :term:`NEP` model.

 * For all the :term:`MC` ensembles, there is an option to specify the grouping method :atrr:`grouping_method` and the group ID :atrr:`group_id` in the given grouping method, after the parameter :atrr:`group`.
 See the examples below for concrete illustrations.

-* There must have at least one listed species in the initial model system or specified group.
-For example, if you list Au and Cu for doing :term:`SGC` :term:`MC`, the system/group must have some Au or Cu atoms (or both); otherwise the :term:`MC` trail cannot get started.
+* There must be at least one listed species in the initial model system or specified group.
+For example, if you list Au and Cu for doing :term:`SGC` :term:`MC`, the system or the specified group must have some Au or Cu atoms (or both); otherwise the :term:`MC` trial cannot get started.

 Example 1
 ---------